doraemon0905/mcp-notify-reviewers/README.md

 # MCP Notify Reviewers

-A Cursor MCP extension for notifying code reviewers about pull requests that need their attention.
+An MCP extension for notifying code reviewers in Cursor.

 ## Features